bradcar/bno08x_i2c_spi_MicroPython/README.md

 background: https://www.youtube.com/watch?v=0rlvvYgmTvI&t=28s

+## Raw Reports - Be Careful
+    BNO_REPORT_RAW_ACCELEROMETER
+    BNO_REPORT_RAW_GYROSCOPE
+    BNO_REPORT_RAW_MAGNETOMETER

+The raw reports, which do not use sensor fusion calculations, are also implemented in this driver for acceleration, magnetic, and gyro sensors.
+It is not generally recommended to use these reports, and they require signficant math (careful calibaration, Kalman filters, etc.).
+Please read all references below when attempting to use raw reports.
+In addition, there are other sensor reports possible with the bno08x sensors that this driver has not fully implemented.
+See code and references for details.
+The timestamps are not well-documented in Ceva documentation.

 ## UART-RVC is NOT SUPPORTED by this driver (RVC, Robot Vacuum Cleaners)

 The BNO08X has a simplified UART interface for use on unmanned ground roving robot and robot vacuum cleaners (RVC).